aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/Lab-Scenario-Preview/module-4.md

 ### Lab overview

-In this lab, you will learn how to automate deployment of Azure Virtual Desktop host pools and hosts by using Azure Resource Manager templates.
+In this lab, you will learn how to automate the deployment of Azure Virtual Desktop host pools and hosts by using Azure Resource Manager templates.

 ## Objectives